Race Date

 Pre-race

-Packet pickup will take place from 1500 to 2000 on Friday at Prince William Forest Park’s Camp 5, aka Camp Remi.
-Read the 2023 pre-race brief here.
+Normal packet pickup is 1500 to 2000 on Friday, December 6 at Prince William Forest Park’s Camp 5, aka Camp Remi.
+Read the 2024 pre-race brief here.

 Race day